Bachelor-EHM/visualisations/README.md

-# visualisations
+# Visualisations
-Here we can make the visualisations we want to include in our bachelor thesis
+Script used for generating visualisations of statistical analysis for the thesis and appendix (see plots in Plots folder)